 - sore throat, cough, runny nose;

 - fever or...

 What are the precautions when taking antihemophilic factor (recombinant) (Helixate FS)?

-Before using this medication, tell your doctor or pharmacist if you are allergic to any antihemophilic factor (factor VIII) products; or to animal proteins (e.g., mouse, hamster, cow); or if you have any other allergies.
-This product may contain inactive ingredients (such as natural rubber/latex found in the packaging of some brands), which can cause allergic reactions or other problems.
+Before using this medication, tell your doctor or pharmacist if you are allergic to any antihemophilic factor (factor VIII) products; or if you have any other allergies.
+Some brands may also contain animal proteins (such as mouse, hamster) or inactive ingredients (such as natural rubber/latex), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.